brandboxmarketplace/Underware/README.md

 For an example look at the **localhost** folder in /domains.

-### Templating
+### Nodes

-I have added a new feature that brings html and node closer together.
-The api is very similar to php, but instead runs javascript in the NodeJS scope.
-Not intended for front-end use, but personally has sped up building pages that require server-side construction within Node.
+In Briefs(0.0.4), I added a templating add-on feature that allowed you to inject server-side javascript into html pages, and manipulate the page like php used to do.
+After using this feature for a bit I've decided to make it a fundamental feature.
+The code required is very lightweight, and doesn't consume anymore performance than constructing html from javascript.
+Having access to the Request/Response objects completely removes the need for a callback all together, however you can still do it this way for Rest-Api or similar.
+It has sped up the development of data intensive pages in my own projects.
+It will change the way you think about NodeJS, hence the extension, it truely brings out the power of server-side javascript.

 > You must preface async functions with await.